 Towards the eastern area of the island, a walkway known as Stony Batter tends to lead the tourist to a system of World War II gun emplacements and secretive tunnels.

-Besides these sites New Zealand has several more sites to be explored and tourists will never feel disappointed in exploring this amazing destination which has immense attraction for those interested in understanding the traditions and the richness of its history.
+Besides these sites, New Zealand has several more sites to be explored and tourists will never feel disappointed in exploring this amazing destination which has an immense attraction for those interested in understanding the traditions and the richness of its history.